 - Decreases in the temperature of the affected muscle(s)

 - Gall bladder diseases

-- Lumbrosacral radiculopathy, or damage to nerve roots in the back, which may lead to excessive tension in back muscles
+- Lumbrosacral radiculopathy (nerve damage in the back) leading to excessive tension in back muscles

 - Muscular fatigue